 His interest is the promotion of the understanding of human communication among non-specialists.

-Graham lives in the north-east of England with his wife Margaret.
-They spend time between their home in the Tees Valley and their cottage in the Breamish Valley, Northumberland.
-Graham and Margaret have three children.
+Graham lives in the north-east of England with his wife Margaret in the Breamish Valley, Northumberland.